davidB/tracing-opentelemetry-instrumentation-sdk/tonic-tracing-opentelemetry/README.md

 - Read OpenTelemetry header from the incoming requests
 - Start a new trace if no trace is found in the incoming request
-- Trace is attached into tracing'span
+- Trace is attached into tracing's span

 For examples, you can look at the [examples](https://github.com/davidB/tracing-opentelemetry-instrumentation-sdk/examples/) folder.